bend/CPPWrappers/README.md

   		sudo make && make install

-- To install one of the 2 libraries go the the library folder (System or Socket) create a build directory and type:
+- To install one of the 2 libraries go the the library folder (System, Socket or Fs) create a build directory and type:

 		cd build
   		cmake ../